Robpol86/gha_test/docs/photo_albums.rst

 October 25th, 2013
 ------------------

 Taken after finally re-wiring it and setting it up after moving to San Francisco.
-I only took one photo of it :(

 .. imgur-embed:: a/1ncP4